 Yani L. Dickens, Ph.D., CC-AASP is a Nevada licensed psychologist with sport psychology consultant certification from the Association for Applied Sport Psychology (AASP).
 He works in private practice and is the director of training and assistant director of the University of Nevada, Reno (UNR) Counseling Services.
 He provides UNR student athletes with counseling and sport psychology consulting services as adjunct clinical faculty member with the University of Nevada School of Medicine.
 In private practice, Dr. Dickens provides sport psychology consultations, psychotherapy, and assessment.
 He works with a variety of concerns including stress, anxiety, depression, and eating disorders.
-He also has experience with teaching and research, with several publications in sport psychology.
+He also has experience with teaching and research, with several publications in sport psychology including a new article in The Sport Psychologist.
 He holds Nevada psychologist license number PSY #0560 and AASP sport psychology certification number #414.
 Dr. Dickens is listed in the United States Olympic Committee (USOC) Sport Psychology and Mental Training Registry, a directory of qualified sport psychology and mental training specialists.

-Dr. Dickens is Dedicated to Helping Individuals and Groups:
+Dr. Dickens is Dedicated to Helping Individuals & Groups:

 • identify and obtain meaningful personal goals

 • increase motivation for personal change

 • apply a solid foundation of effective mental skills

 Yani Dickens, Sports Psychologist Reno Las Vegas NV Nevada